mathai1/CSC648-website/application/README.md

         conn.close() // We need to close the connection to reset the cursor pointer back to the top of the db return item
 ```
+With this codeblock you can do anything with the database followed the code above, The only change is the query in search query

 ## Database tables
 This is inside the mysql workbench.
 You can add/ remove data or table using the  mysql workbench
 In our case.
 I created a table Users  .